What are Your Pronouns? Examining Gender Pronoun Usage on Twitter: Discussion

-\paragraph{{RQ3: Gender Pronoun Adoption}} We show that gender pronoun adoption is linked to social network effects.
+We show that gender pronoun adoption is linked to social network effects.
 There are two theories.
 The social contagion theory suggests that gender pronoun adoption is causally impacted by observing other users using gender pronouns \cite{christakis2013social}.
 The homophily theory suggests that users with similar propensities of disclosing gender pronouns naturally attract one another \cite{mcpherson2001birds}.
-Without knowing all aspects of social influence and latent covariates of an individual--which is virtually impossible to come by in an observational dataset like ours--one cannot distinguish homophily from contagion \cite{shalizi2011homophily}.
-Ultimately, we believe that gender pronoun adoption is a much more complex process beyond the intertwining effects of social homophily and contagion.
-According to a survey by Pew Research, the share of gender-nonconforming people Americans know personally is rising \cite{pew2022about}.
+Though it is virtually impossible to disentangle these theories in observational data \cite{shalizi2011homophily}, we believe that gender pronoun adoption is a much more complex process.
 Gender pronoun usage is acquiring increasing exposure at work \cite{wsj2021why}, at school \cite{waterloo}, and elsewhere in our lives \cite{dailymail2019identify,nbc2022word,nyt2022sports,policing2019trans}.
 It is therefore futile to decouple the effects of the world around us on the adoption of gender pronouns on Twitter.

 With these precautions in mind, we make two conclusions regarding RQ3.
-The first is that we find different gender pronoun groups respond differently to social network stimuli, possibly indicating the users of each gender pronoun category have distinct mechanisms of response to influence.
+The first is that we find different gender pronoun groups respond differently to social network stimuli, possibly indicating the users of each gender identity have distinct responses to influence.
 The second conclusion is that each category of gender pronoun users exerts varying levels of influence on gender pronoun adoption.
 Having non-binary pronoun users in the social network is linked to the adoption of \textit{any} gender pronouns, but is particularly linked to the adoption of non-binary pronouns.
-Having \textit{he} or \textit{she} series pronoun users in the network is linked to gender pronoun adoption by users who use same-gender pronouns but not users who use opposite-gender pronouns.
-One explanation is perhaps that men and women feel the need to distinguish themselves from the opposite gender and thus deviate from the expressions of gender pronouns they observe.
-This is an interesting result that warrants further analysis.
-In sum, we find that non-binary individuals stand out as being both the most likely to adopt gender pronouns after seeing others use gender pronouns and also the most related to others adopting gender pronouns in subsequent time periods.
+In other words, non-binary individuals stand out as being both the most likely to adopt gender pronouns after seeing others use gender pronouns and also the most related to others adopting gender pronouns in subsequent periods.